thomaswright/topotonic/README.md

 Additional features:

-- The number to the left of the scale is the decimal representation of the highest number rotation of the binary representation of the scale.
+- The number to the left of the scale is the decimal number of the binary representation of the scale (the highest with regards to rotation).
 For example, the pentatonic scale in binary is 101010010100, which is 2708 in decimal.
 - If a symmetry icon is located to the right of the scale, this means the scale has bilateral symmetry for at least one pitch class (though not necessarily a mode).
 - Along with the possible names for a scale will be listed the symmetric compression of the scale.
 For example, the first scale of 4 notes (#2340) has D4 dihedral symmetry and so is reduced to just 1 mode and 3 pitch classes.
 - In the same column as the symmetry indicator is the listing of the number of correlations between each pitch class.
 For example, in the Pentatonic scale we can see if a mode is rotated 2 half-notes there will be 3 correlations, for 3 half-notes 2 correlations, etc. This is somewhat an indicator of how self-harmonic a scale is.
 You'll see that the most popular scales (like the Pentatonic and the Diatonic) have high correlations across rotations, especially for simple (aka high harmonic) pitch ratios like 5ths (7 half-notes) and 3rds (5 half-notes).